Ngatiah/Django-Google-Sign-In-Signup-Integration-/readme.md

     - Back to dashboard

 ### 4. Create Credentials
-We are going to make use of these credentials in our django project
+We are going to make use of these credentials in our django project so:

-- Click credentials in the side nav

-- Click:
+ Still under OAuth Consent Screen menu on the left,select the Clients tab do the following:

-    ```Create credentials > OAuth client Id```
+    ```Create OAuth Consent Screen > OAuth client Id > Clients```

 - Appication type should be web application